Create mask grid from polygons or point coverage

 Note: No space is allowed between the option flag and the associated arguments.

 grdmask can operate in two different modes.
 1. It reads one or more pathfiles that each define a closed polygon.
-The nodes defined by the specified region and lattice spacing will be set equal to one of three possible values depending on whether the node is outside, on the polygon perimeter, or inside the polygon.
+The nodes defined by the specified region and lattice spacing will be set equal to one of three possible values depending on whether the node is outside, on the polygon perimeter, or inside the polygon, with the assigned z value selected via -N. If multiple polygons overlap the same nodes then the polygon selected depends on the -C selection.
 The resulting mask may be used in subsequent operations involving grdmath to mask out data from polygonal areas.
 2. The pathfiles simply represent data point locations and the mask is set to the inside or outside value depending on whether a node is within a maximum distance from the nearest data point.
 If the distance specified is zero then only the nodes nearest each data point are considered “inside”.

 The name of 1 or more ASCII [or binary, see -bi] files holding the polygon(s) or data points.

 Give the name of the output mask grid file.
 Optionally, append =ID for writing a specific file format (See full description).
 The following modifiers are supported: